Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - Target HTML div elements in the DOM for game box targets.
     - Two random generated integers used for position x and y coardinates to target css position properties for HTML div elements.
 - Click event listeners and capture events.
-    - Create event listeners for game targets that will record successfull clicks.
+    - Create event listeners for game targets that will record successfull clicks and disable target once clicked.
     - Create event listener for game window to record unsuccessful clicks.
-    - Capture events on all failed on time click attempts.
+    - Capture events on all failed click attempts.
+I managed to acheave this by counting how many objects at the end of setInterval() cycle has display: none;
 - Game setup
-    - Basedd on Level selection. if "EASY", else if "MEDIUM", else if "HARD".
+    - Based on Level selection. if "EASY", else if "MEDIUM", else if "HARD".
-    - Level variable will be passed into setInterval() function within the gameSetup() function and will launch the game.
+    - Level variable will be passed into setInterval() function and will launch the game.
 - Game Proggression levels
     - Speed will increase over course of the game.
     - Target count will increase over course of the game
-    - Create setInterval() function pass it into game level sellection once store reached.
+    - Create setInterval() function pass it into game level sellection once desired score is reached.
 # [&#8686;](#Top)
 ## **Features**